encode42/flags.sh/readme.md

 # 🔒 Archival Notice
 This repository has been archived.
 However, the project is not dead!
-Instead, it lives on through [SimplyMC](https://www.simplymc.art/), where a team is able to maintain it, alongside many other useful Minecraft tools.
+Instead, it lives on through [SimplyMC](https://www.simplymc.art/flags), where a team is able to maintain it, alongside many other useful Minecraft tools.

 [Issues on this repository](https://github.com/encode42/flags.sh/issues) will still be worked on, and new features will be added to SimplyMC's rendition of the website.

 > [!WARNING]
 > This means that the current domain, `flags.sh`, will eventually cease to function.
 It will redirect to `simplymc.art/flags` until expiry.
-It's strongly recommended to switch any `flags.sh` links over to `simplymc.art/flags` once the transfer is finished!
+It's strongly recommended to switch any `flags.sh` links over to `simplymc.art/flags` as soon as possible!

 ---